stella-ocker/scattering-horizons/README.md

 **intervening_galaxies.py**

 Simulates DMs and scattering times from intervening galaxies at moderate redshift (i.e., beyond the Local Volume captured in gwgc_tau.py).
-Galaxy types are defined by stellar mass, which is estimated based on the stellar-to-halo mass function from [Girelli et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...634A.135G/abstract).
+Galaxy types are defined by stellar mass, which is estimated from the halo mass (drawn from the halo mass function) using the stellar-to-halo mass function from [Girelli et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...634A.135G/abstract).
 Please cite Girelli et al. if you make use of this script.

 *To use this code:*
 - Modify the value of the FRB source redshift on Line 202.